riojosdev/100-days-of-code/log.md

 **Thoughts:** Didn't do much coding for the past few days.
 My motivation and inspiration have been fighting a lot.
 I hope the BLM movement finds peace!

 **Link(s) to work**: [CSS illustration of a BLM dialog box](https://codepen.io/sreadyila/pen/RwrROqy)

+### Day 39: Jun 16, 2020

+**Today's Progress**: Started learning about PWA

+**Thoughts:** So I have been playing with discord bot for some time now.
+I have a few project ideas that I want to work on.
+But I figured learning a bit about PWA would help me a lot in the long run

+**Link(s) to work**: None